lukeraymonddowning/whenipress/README.md

 in the key-combo you want to listen for.
 Check out our guide below...

 ## Using whenipress
+What follows is an in depth look at all the juicy functionality offered to you out of the box by whenipress.
+Enjoy!

+### Listening for key presses
 So, how do you get started?
 After you've installed the package using one of the methods described in the 'getting started' section, you can get to registering your first keyboard shortcut.
 Let's imagine we want to register a shortcut on the '/' key that will focus the global search bar in our web application.
 We've already set up a method, `focusGlobalSearchBar()`,